BrainEnergyLab/Inflammation-Index/Using the Microglia Morphology Analysis ImageJ Plugin.md

 - What string should we search for in the Image Storage directory to find stacks to process?

 This is a string value that indicates which string identifier to use to identify images to process.
 This can be useful if you only want to process a subset of the images in your Image Storage directory and this subset can be identified by a unique string.
-It cannot be empty and defaults to "Morphology".
+It defaults to "Morphology" but can be left empty.

 ![Stack preprocessing user inputs](./MarkdownAssets/StackPreprocessingModule/stack_preprocessing_user_inputs.png)